LogoLogo

 Start by creating relations backed by Kafka topics.
 Use DeltaStream’s DDL statements to define your streaming data in a topic as an append-only stream.

-Note In DeltaStream, a stream is simply one type of relation.
+Note In DeltaStream, a stream is simply one type of object.

 To create a stream